 Achievement: “Personal success through demonstrating competence according to social standards.”

 Acknowledging this to be a rather lengthy and involved post, I applaud those of you who have made it this far.
-Hopefully, you will conclude that your patience paid off as you see how the aforementioned theories of values (V), interests (I), and personality type (P) come together in our V-I-P theory:
+Hopefully, you’ll conclude that your patience paid off once you see how the aforementioned theories of values (V), interests (I), and personality (P) come together in our V-I-P theory:

 Our theory illustrates how values, career interests and personality type are not separate and unrelated aspects of the human mind, but rather are closely intertwined and overlapping.
 It recognizes that our psychological preferences tend to cluster together, thus allowing for some measure of predictability among them.
 If we know a person’s personality type, for instance, we can hypothesize what her Holland career themes or basic values might be.
 This model can also help us clarify or consolidate our self-understanding by revealing how various aspects of our psychology are interrelated and mutually reinforcing.